missoula-ready/seattle-ready/README.md

 1. In ```venv/lib/python3.5/site-packages/django/conf/locale```, create a folder called `cn` and a folder called `so`
 1. Copy the contents of the appropriate Chinese language folder into `cn` (curently, zh-Hans).
 This makes a Simplified Chinese language with the code `cn`.
 1. Create a blank file called ``__init__.py`` in the `so` folder.
-In the `so` folder, create a folder named `LC_MESSAGES` and copy the file name `django.mo` from the equivalent location in any other language's folder.
+In the `so` folder, create a folder named `LC_MESSAGES` and copy the file named `django.mo` from the equivalent location in any other language's folder.
 This sets up a dummy Somali translation, which is enough to fool Django into thinking it has a Somali version.

 To finish adding languages, we have added `so` and `cn` to `django.conf.locale` in `settings.py`.